-5.16.
+5.14.
 Legal and regulatory risks

 Legal and regulatory (including taxation) changes could adversely affect the Company.
 Regulation (including taxation) of investment vehicles such as the Company is subject to change.
-The effect of any future legal or regulatory (including taxation) change on the Company is impossible to predict, but could be substantial and have adverse consequences on the rights and returns of Shareholders.
+The effect of any future legal or regulatory (including taxation) change on the Company is impossible to predict, but could be substantial and have adverse consequences on the rights and returns of Shareholders

-5.17.
+5.15.
 Risks associated with the UK leaving the European Union ("Brexit")

-The UK has formally left the European Union (informally known as "Brexit").
+The UK has now left the European Union (informally known as "Brexit").

-However, the political, economic and legal consequences of the referendum vote are not yet known.
-It is possible investments in the UK may be more difficult to value, to assess for suitability of risk, harder to buy or sell or subject to greater or more frequent rises and falls in value.
+However, the political, economic and legal consequences of Brexit are still not yet fully known.
+It is possible investments in the UK may be more difficult to value, to assess for suitability or risk, harder to buy or sell or subject to greater or more frequent rises and falls in value.

-The UK's laws and regulations concerning funds may in future diverge from those of the European Union.
+The UK's laws and regulations concerning funds may in future diverge further from those of the European Union.
 This may lead to changes in the operation of the Company or the rights of investors or the territories in which the Shares of the Company may be promoted and sold.